 I am sitting in front of my computer refactoring my Python code and I am asking myself the following question.
-So I did a bit of research that I want to share with you.

 Is it possible to use a regular expression within the Python startswith() method?

 How does the Python startswith() method work?